Here are Test Lead / Test Manager / QA Manager interview questions and answers for fresher as well experienced candidates to get their dream job.

 4) How would you select a Testing tool for your project?

-- Identify features required in an automation tool as per the project needs
+- Identify features required in an automation testing tool as per the project needs

 - Evaluate commercial and noncommercial tools that meet the requirements